-From January to March 2022 we will be piloting this new programme to encourage councils to explore their cyber security culture – sharing fresh perspectives in a safe, friendly and constructive environment.
-We are seeking expressions of interest from councils and council officers to take part in the programme as participating councils or as members of the Cyber 360 team.
+The Cyber 360 programme supports councils to explore their cyber security culture – sharing fresh perspectives in a safe, friendly and constructive environment.
+Moving out of the pilot phase, we are now inviting expressions of interest from all councils, and from council officers, to take part in the programme as participating councils or as members of the Cyber 360 team.

 Is your council ready to respond to a cyber attack?
 Do you have knowledge and skills about cyber security not only in your IT teams, but among councillors and senior management too?